Discover the flagship products of Moroccan Craftsmanship

 Textile Crafts

-Anything that isn’t nailed in Morocco is likely to be woven, sewn or embroidered – and even then, it may be upholstered.
-Moroccan women are the unsung mâalems of Moroccan textiles, and the tradition they have established has recently helped attract emerging fashion companies and global brands to Morocco.
-A third of Moroccan women are employed in the Moroccan garment industry, but for meticulous handwork with a personal touch, check out traditional textile crafts.
+Anything in Morocco that isn't nailed down is likely to be woven, sewn, or embroidered—and even then, it may be upholstered.
+Moroccan women are the unsung masters of Moroccan textiles, and the tradition they established has recently helped attract emerging fashion companies and global brands to Morocco.
+A third of Moroccan women are employed in the Moroccan clothing industry, but for meticulous handwork with a personal touch, discover traditional textile crafts.

 Embroidery